Visiting the Caracol Mayan Ruins in Belize

 Guided Tour

 I highly recommend taking a guided tour of Caracol.
-Unless you are already an expert in Mayan history, you will get more from taking a knowledgeable guide.
+Unless you are already an expert in Mayan history, you will benefit from a knowledgeable guide.

-I had the unique opportunity to tour the site alongside our guide Leo, who had actively participated in the excavation for three seasons when the site was getting prepared for tourism around the year 2000.
+I had the unique opportunity to tour the site alongside our guide, Leo, who had actively participated in the excavation for three seasons when the site was preparing for tourism around 2000.
 Leo was able to identify the buildings he had helped excavate and shared insights into the discoveries made in different nooks and crannies.
 Leo is also Mayan.
 While the Mayan civilization may have collapsed in the 900s, the Mayan people still live in the area.

 Touring Caracol

 Caracol has a small parking lot by the visitor center where you can park.
 The visitor center won’t take long to visit.
-It has a model of the site, shown above, and some information about the history of the site.
-In all honesty, the visitor center could use some upgrades as most of the photos are faded, but the site does not get much tourism.
-During our visit, we saw no more than 3-4 cars in the parking lot which seemed to be an entire day’s worth of tourists.
+As shown above, it has a site model and some historical information.
+Honestly, the visitor center could use some upgrades as most of the photos are faded, but the site does not get much tourism.
+During our visit, we saw no more than 3-4 cars in the parking lot, which seemed to be an entire day’s worth of tourists.

 Monument Museum